nateemma/strategies/README.md

 I am having a lot of problems pushing to github.
 It might be related to all of the models...

+2023/7/2: reverted back to using XGBoostRegressor.
+LightGBM gives better results, and is quite a bit faster, but it crashes on non-M1 Macs.
+Hyper-parameters also had to be adjusted to accomodate the different modelling.

 2023/6/29: converted to use USDT instead of USD - pairs were being removed from binanceus, so this no longer made sense.
 <br>DWT_Predict has been optimised a little and is quite a bit faster. custom_sell and custom_exit have also been simplified.
 Performance is looking good in dry runs...
 <br>There is currently an issue with hyperopt for NN strats caused by something not being pickle-able.
 I am chasing this down, but it's not obvious.
 The strats will still run though